 Admins can automatically or manually (on-demand) record voice or video calls and share them with other team members if desired.

 Searchable and editable recording transcriptions provide insight into customer service needs, support quality, agent performance, and more.

 Study up on the call recording laws in your state to avoid legal issues.

 Remote Call Forwarding

-Calls can be forwarded, for example, from an agent’s desk phone, to their personal cell phone, to their home phone number, and then either to their voicemail box or to the department queue to connect them with an available agent.
+For example, calls can be forwarded from an agent’s desk phone to their personal cell phone, from their cell phone to their home phone number, then to their voicemail box or a department queue.

-Visual Voicemail transcribes voicemail messages and displays the text in the softphone interface, eliminating the need for agents to manually listen to voicemail messages.
+Visual Voicemail transcribes voicemail messages into text, eliminating the need for agents to manually listen to voicemail messages.

 Caller ID displays the name and phone number of the current caller, helping agents to avoid spam calls as well as prioritize the calls they answer.

 Call routing sends inbound calls to the ideal agent based on pre-set criteria, IVR input, and call flow paths.

 Routing ensures callers connect to an agent with the right training, skill sets, and schedule to best assist the customer.
 It also cuts down on caller wait time and prevents individual agents from getting overloaded with calls while other agents barely speak to anyone.